• broken image

 Long COVID

-Speakers: Suzanne, Judith de Hont and micah marissa from Feminists Against Ableism, and others TBA.
+Speakers: Dr. Alice Fleerackers (UvA), Guus Liebrand (Niet Hersteld), Prof. dr. Moniek Buijzen (EUR), and Judith de Hont and micah marissa from Feminists Against Ableism.

 Round Table: Ways Forward for the Academic Community and Beyond